NicolasMillerr/tomate/README.md

 you can start the timer with w or b
 3. Somehow notify the user when the timer expires.
 Play a sound or flash the terminal window.
 4. Rather than using a single stroke of x to reset the timer, use a double stroke of x to reset the timer.

+Ideas:
+- Create a tool for drawing big letter asci art chars
+  - Could use ai?
+Cooler to use something more old school